-There is limited evidence regarding how earnings nonresponse affects the measurement of inequality; a priori it is not readily apparent how it should do so.
-One needs to identify who fails to respond, how nonresponse differs with respect to true and typically unobserved earnings (conditional on covariates), how any such nonresponse bias might differ across the earnings distribution, and how one can best treat topcoded earnings.
-Census uses different topcode values depending on earnings source, and these values differ between internal and public release versions of the ASEC.
-A key advantage of the DER data is that earnings are not topcoded, thus permitting a direct comparison of estimates of upper-tail inequality from tax records to topcoded survey responses.
-Some inequality studies have excluded imputed earners (Lemieux 2006; Autor, Katz, and Kearney 2008), while others have not (Burkhauser et al. 2012).
-This is the first such direct comparison from linked individual survey and tax data on how nonresponse and topcoding affects earnings inequality estimates.
-We estimate several leading measures of inequality emphasized in the recent literature-including the Gini coefficient (Figure 9) and 90/10 ratio (Figure 10), along with 90/50, 50/10, and top 1% share in Appendix Figures 7-9.
-For brevity, we restrict our discussion here to the Gini coefficient results as similar patterns are obtained for the 90/10 ratio.
+values differ between internal and public-release versions of the ASEC.
+A key advantage of the DER data is that earnings are not top coded, thus permitting a direct comparison of estimates of upper-tail inequality from tax records to top-coded survey responses.
+Some inequality studies have excluded imputed earners (Lemieux 2006; Autor et al. 2008), while others have not (Burkhauser et al. 2012).
+This is the first such direct comparison from linked individual survey and tax data on how nonresponse and top coding affects earnings-inequality estimates.
+We estimate several leading measures of inequality emphasized in the recent literature-including the Gini coefficient (fig. 9) and 90-10 ratio (fig. 10), along with 90-50, 50-10, and top 1 percent share in appendix figures 7-9.
+For brevity, we restrict our discussion here to the Gini coefficient results as similar patterns are obtained for the 90-10 ratio.